 - Mass or Divine Liturgy: We have a multitude of opportunities each day to participate in Mass or Divine Liturgy either in the Schloss or at the parish.
 The Eucharist is a nourishment for the studies.
-Schedules are posted or communicated through email. - Morning Prayer: 7:00 a.m. - Eucharistic Adoration: In Schlosskapelle or Oratory.
-Schedule depends on us signing up.
-Usually from around 8:00 a.m. until 10:00 p.m. - Daily rosary and Akathist + Confession: Generally Wednesday at 8:00 p.m.
+Schedules are posted or communicated through email. - Morning Prayer: 7:00 a.m. - Eucharistic Adoration: in the Schlosskapelle or the Oratory on campus.
+The schedule depends on how many sign up though usually it takes place from around 8:00 a.m. until 10:00 p.m. - Daily rosary and Akathist + Confession: Generally Wednesdays at 8:00 p.m.